zaiisao/Documentation/en/Interactive Gaming/game_unity.md

 </table>

-> If the audio effect is loaded into the memory through `preloadEffect`, ensure that the soundId set is the same as in `preloadEffect`.
+> If the audio effect is loaded into the memory through the `preloadEffect` method, ensure that `soundId` set is the same as in the `preloadEffect` method.

 ### Stop Playing the Audio Effect (StopEffect)